 Detecting hemlock woolly adelgid

-Hemlock woolly adelgid (HWA) is not known to be established here in Canada.
+Hemlock woolly adelgid (HWA) was detected in Nova Scotia in 2017, it is not known to be established elsewhere in Canada.
 The Canadian Food Inspection Agency (CFIA) has been conducting surveys for this pest since 2007, and continues to be the lead agency for this insect.
 This page is an overview of methods to monitor for HWA, but any suspect finds should be reported to CFIA.

 There are no attractants or traps currently developed for HWA detection.
 Currently detection options include either ball sampling or visual surveys for the adult/woolly mass stage, or crawler surveys for the newly emerged nymphs.
 Before employing any of these detection methods, develop a search image for the key life stages of HWA you will see - ovisacs and/or crawlers.